 Conviction by Counterfactual Clue: One of the things that leads Phryne to believe that the abductor in Murder In The Dark was Sylvanus, which it was turned out to be his being in possession of two lunch boxes.
 Because it's impossible that he could have just been carrying one to someone else.

 Different as Night and Day: Jane and Ruth.
-Jane is a slim blonde who likes reading and learning, is incredibly intelligent, intends to be a doctor and prefers scientific texts to stories.
-Ruth is a plump brunette who likes cooking, is smart but not as academically brilliant, intends to be a cook and likes romances.
+Jane is a slim blonde who likes reading and learning, is incredibly intelligent, intends to be a doctor, has little to no empathy for most people and will read anything, but she prefers scientific texts most of all.
+Ruth is a plump brunette who likes cooking, is smart but not as academically brilliant, intends to be a cook, is very compassionate and likes romances.
 They get along brilliantly, though.

 Expy: Murder and Mendelssohn introduces an old friend of Phryne and his unrequited love interest, who are so obviously BBC Sherlock Holmes and John Watson that the author even wrote a bit at the end explaining why.